Trump -- under fire -- returns to the campaign

 Such political pyrotechnics have helped Trump before.
 In slamming his media inquisitors Thursday as "fake news," he was reengaging with his grassroots army that he used to great effect during the campaign.

-"This is a press conference like no other from a President like no other," said Andre Bauer, a Trump supporter and former South Carolina lieutenant governor, told CNN International.
+"This is a press conference like no other from a President like no other," Andre Bauer, a Trump supporter and former South Carolina lieutenant governor, told CNN International.
 "Straight talk is what the people wanted and straight talk is what the people are getting."

 But the question for Trump is whether such tactics can sustain a presidency, a role that is far more complex than that of an election-year candidate.